raspberrypi/style-guide/style-guide.md

 ###X

+*   X – social network formerly known as Twitter.
+If we do end up having to reference it, use language like "X, formerly known as Twitter."
 *   X-ray
 *   x86 architecture
 *   Xbox – Microsoft trademark.
-Do not add es to make plural
+Do not add "es" to make plural.
 *   xHCI
 *   XHTML – Extensible Hypertext Markup Language
 *   XML – Extensible Markup Language